 AIDS 2018 will select about 30 high-quality, targeted workshops that will promote and enhance opportunities for knowledge transfer, skills development and collaborative learning from public submissions through the AIDS 2018 website.
 The proposals will be reviewed by an independent reviewing committee, and at least two reviewers will assess each proposal.
 The final selection will be conducted by the AIDS 2018 Workshop Working Group, composed of members selected from the Conference Coordinating Committee (CCC) and programme committees.

-The workshop submission period will open on 1 December 2017 and close on 5 February 2018.
+The workshop submission period closes on 5 February 2018.

 Workshop focus areas